HOUSE was born in May 1976 from the ashes of two local Guildford bands - ASYLUM and BACKHURST.

 Sev's felt that his band, ASYLUM, had lost direction and focus, and was ready to leave.

 However, ASYLUM had a month long residency at the Marquee to fulfill, and as they needed a support act, Sev invited Tony Backhurst to support them.
 So Tony performed at the Marquee with guitarist / bassist Dave Tarn, Sandy Henderson on flute / vocals, with Sev and Asylum drummer Greg Terry-Short joining them for the final two songs.
-Bass player Tim Wheatley joined the line up for the last show at the Marquee.
+Bass player Tim Wheatley (ex Gracious! and Good Earth - with pre Mungo Jerry singer Ray Dorset) joined the line up for the last show at the Marquee.

 At the end of the residency Sev left ASYLUM and he and Tony joined forces in their new band - HOUSE.

-They recruited bass player Tim Wheatley almost immediately, and performed as a 3 piece on their early gigs.
+Bass player Tim Wheatley joined the band permanently, and they performed as a 3 piece on their early gigs.
 Tony had a Monday night residency at The Kings Head in Guildford, which over the course of the next 2 years became THE place to be.

 Drummer Greg-Terry Short (also ex ASYLUM) joined the band, and they were augmented on some occasions by Greg 'Squeaky' McGregor on sax and flute, and later by Karen Backhurst on flute.